 Trust breaks down when fine words are spoken but actions do not follow.
 We still have Marine Protected Areas with dredgers and trawlers in them and salmon farms potentially expanding within them.
 MPAs need to be sacrosanct.
 They need to be the places with ecosystem-wide protection where this ‘enhancing’ and ‘improving’ can be generated from.
 We need to build resilience for what is to come.

 We also need diverse coastal communities not dependent on jobs that destroy the ecosystem.
-We believe the dredge industry’s footprint is around 15% of our inshore waters.
-Some of this will coincide with areas of high biodiversity.
+We believe the dredge industry’s intensive footprint is around 15% of our inshore waters.
+Although they are able to fish in 95% of it most of the time.
+Some or most of this intensive footprint will coincide with areas of high biodiversity.
 That may be past tense – they may now be wastelands.
 We need to stop dredging in our inshore waters immediately unless they (the dredgers) can prove to the public that they are doing no harm.
 Otherwise they are stealing our future.

 The economic targets which suit politicians and big business chasing profits and lifestyle are totally out of alignment with the reality we are facing.
 Big businesses that create jobs but destroys the planet and future jobs are part of the problem.
 Supporting them puts our seas at risk and these consultations become an exercise in rhetoric which we do not have time for.
 Our concern is that the Minister’s are in regulatory capture to the sectors doing the damage.
 This is stealing from future generations.